Strategy & Policy Coordinator: Anna Zobnina anna[at]migrantwomennetwork.org

 BOARD MEMBER: Lucy Polo Castillo – asociacion.portimujer [at] gmail.com

 Born in Barranquilla, Colombia, Lucy is a graduate in Psychology from the Universidad del Norte and in Immigration and Law from the University of Valencia, currently undertaking Intercultural Mediation at the University of Valencia.
 She is the founding president of Asociación Por Ti Mujer working on prevention, care and intervention with immigrant women in Valencia region.
-A gender expert with over 20 years of experience, she conducted numerous studies on gender violence in immigrant women & violence against women in armed conflict.
-She is member of UN Women’s Major Group, a national member of the CEDAW Sombra España Platform and the CEDAW Sombra País Valencià, currently the president of the Network for Support to Immigrant Women Victim of Gender Violence (AMINVI Network), president of the Federation of Entities for Co-development and International Cooperation (FEDACOD), where she is also responsible for the area “Genero and development’
+A gender expert with over 20 years of experience in research, advocacy and acitvism, she is member of UN Women’s Major Group, a national member of the CEDAW Sombra España Platform, currently the president of the Network for Support to Immigrant Women Victim of Gender Violence (AMINVI Network), president of the Federation of Entities for Co-development and International Cooperation (FEDACOD), where she is also responsible for the area “Genero and development’

 BOARD MEMBER: Inga Koralewska – inga[at]migrantwomennetwork.org